EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### $k$-anonymity in various applications
-In addition to classical microdata release problem, the concept of
-$k$-anonymity and its extensions can be applied in different scenarios, e.g.:
+In addition to classical microdata release problem, the concept of $k$-anonymity and its extensions can be applied in different scenarios, e.g.:
 - social networks;
 - data mining;
 - location data.

 #### k-anonymity in social networks
 **Neighborhood attack** $\to$ given a de-identified graph $G'$ of a social network graph $G$, exploit knowledge about the neighbors of user $u$ to re-identify the vertex representing $u$

 slide 91/155

 Idea: adapt the $k$-anonymity requirement to social networks.
-A vertex $u$ is $k$-anonymous if there exist at least $k − 1$ other vertices
-$v_1 , . . . , v_{k−1}$ such that the sub-graphs induced by the neighborhood of $u$ and the neighborhood of $v_1 , . . . , v_{k−1}$ are **isomorphic**. $G'$ is $k$-anonymous if every vertex $u$ in $G'$ is $k$-anonymous.
+A vertex $u$ is $k$-anonymous if there exist at least $k − 1$ other vertices $v_1 , . . . , v_{k−1}$ such that the sub-graphs induced by the neighborhood of $u$ and the neighborhood of $v_1 , . . . , v_{k−1}$ are **isomorphic**. $G'$ is $k$-anonymous if every vertex $u$ in $G'$ is $k$-anonymous.<br />
 Intuition: add fake edges to satisfy the requirement.

 If $G'$ is $k$-anonymous, with the neighborhood background knowledge, any vertex in $G$ cannot be re-identified in $G'$ with confidence larger than $1/k$.

 Goal: compute a $k$-anonymous version of a social network graph minimizing the number of added edges.

 ----------------------------------------------------------------

 #### $k$-anonymous data mining
 Privacy preserving data mining techniques depend on the definition of privacy capturing what information is sensitive in the original data and should then be protected.<br />
 $k$-anonymous data mining aims at ensuring that the data mining results do not violate the $k$-anonymity requirement over the original data.<br />
-Threats to $k$-anonymity can arise from performing mining on a collection of data maintained in a private table $PT$ subject to
+Threats to $k$-anonymity can arise from performing mining on a collection of data maintained in a private table $PT$ subject to $k$-anonymity constraints.
-$k$-anonymity constraints.
 E.g.:
 - association rule mining;
 - classification mining.